jkpieterse/VBA-Docs/api/Excel.Name.NameLocal.md

 ## Remarks

-If the style is a built-in style, this property returns the name of the style in the language of the current locale.
+If the name is a built-in name, this property returns the name in the language of the current locale.